moos/wordpos/README.md

 ## Changes

+0.1.16
+ - Changed dependency to wordnet-db (renamed from WNdb)

 0.1.15
 - Added `syn` (synonym) and `exp` (example) CLI commands.
 - Fixed `rand` CLI command when no start word given.